 A school attendance area is a set geographic boundary for a school that is determined by the School Board of Trustees.
 Visit our School Assignments page to look up your address and determine your school of assignment based on address of residence.

 ARE STUDENTS GUARANTEED ADMISSION AT THEIR SCHOOL OF ASSIGNMENT?

 Students who live within the school attendance area get first priority for attending their assigned school if they register during the stated New Student Priority Registration timeframe.
+The New Student Priority Registration window for the 2023-2024 school year is Monday, December 5, 2022 (noon) - Friday, January 27, 2023 (noon).
 However, if classes are already filled at the time of registration, the Enrollment Office will assign – also referred to as “overflow” – students to a school that has space available for the duration of the school year.
 Students are given priority to return to their school of assignment based on address of residence the following year or have the option to request a transfer to stay at the overflow school.